Yandex Cloud

 • timeout: Response timeout in seconds.
 The values range from 1s to 60s.
 The default value is 2s.

 • interval: Interval between health check requests in seconds.
 The values range from 1s to 60s.
-The default value is 5s.
-The interval value must be larger than timeout by at least one second.
+The default value is 5s. interval must exceed timeout by at least one second.

 port is a required parameter.
 If you omit the other parameters, they will be set to their default values.